cider-ci/cider-ci_documentation-source/source/project-configuration/specification/task.md

 | `trial_attachments`             | Map of maps, determines files to be attached to the `trial_id`.
 See [`attachments` in the demo project].          |
 |---------------------------------+--------------------------------------------------------------------------------------------------------------------|
 {: .table .table-striped }

+## The `load`
+{: #load}

+Each executor can execute serveral trials in parallel.
+The limit ist set by the executors `max_load` value.
+The accumulated load of the trials is the sum of the `load` parameters specified with the `load` parameter in the task specification.

   [Interacting with the Environment]: http://cider-ci.info/articles/interacting-with-the-environment/index.html
   [Preventing Dispatch Storms]: http://cider-ci.info/articles/preventing-dispatch-storms/index.html